Ahmed-Elsebaei/FWD_P2/README.md

 # FWD_P2
-This is the second project in FWD scholarship.
+- This is the second project in FWD scholarship.
 It's about analyzin a dog related tweets to get some insights.
 The data was gathered from three sources, then cleaned and merged into a single file.
+- Visuals were made using Microsoft Power BI and they're attached as a PDF